krandslam/ML_based_big_data_analysis/day5/README.md

 To prevent overfitting, pruning was conducted.
 Complexity parameter for pruning function was found by plotcp function.
 ![cp](./plot_cp.jpg)
-Since cp with 0.018 had the lowest X-val Relative error, pruning was done with cp = 0.018 to improve accuracy.
+Since cp with 0.018 had the lowest relative error, pruning was done with cp = 0.018 to improve accuracy.

 After pruning, prediction was done with predict function.
 To evalute prediction result, Kappa coefficient was calculated.